ansys/pyoptislang/doc/source/user_guide/launch.rst

     print(osl)
     osl.dispose()

-In order to open specific project or create new one, launch :class:`Optislang <ansys.optislang.core.optislang.Optislang>` with parameter ``project_path``, example below shows creating new project in current working directory:
+To open a specific project or create a project, use the ``project_path`` parameter.
+This code creates a project in the current working directory:

 .. code:: python